thesunshade/sutta-index/src/documentation/helpfulFeedback.md

 # Offering feedback

 Your feedback on this project is very valueable.
 Please take a look at the information below to know what will be most useful.
+You can reach out to info@readingfaithfully.org or create an issue here on GitHub if you find a problem.

 To see what books have been covered so far, click on the info icon in the app.